I tried direct ingestion of Amazon Bedrock Knowledge Base with S3 data source

 | S3 | × | ○ |

-If you want to add metadata to an S3 data source with direct ingestion, you need to upload a metadata file (.metadata.json) to S3 and set metadata.type to S3_LOCATION with the specified URI.
+To attach metadata to an S3 data source with direct ingestion, upload a metadata file (.metadata.json) to S3 and set metadata.type to S3_LOCATION and specify the URI.

 Let's try it.
-First, let's create metadata and upload it to S3.
+First, create metadata and upload it to S3.

 cat << 'EOF' > bedrock-intro.txt.metadata.json